mamacneil/volunteer_uvc/README.md

 Occupancy example for Holt et al. (2013) Methods in Ecology and Evolution xx:xxx-xxx.

-PyMC code is provided to implement a simple latent-state occupancy model for reef fish occupancy at dive locations in the Turks and Cacos, given various covariates for detection and occupancy.
+PyMC code is provided to implement a simple latent-state occupancy model of reef fish occupancy at dive locations in the Turks and Cacaos, given various covariates for detection and occupancy.
 Specifically interest was in identifying differences in detection between belt transects and roving diver surveys.
-The models used follow from those of Dorazio et al. (2006), whereby a fixed species list of potential local inhabitants (n=295) is used to fix the dimensionality of the model.
+The models used follow on from those of Dorazio et al. (2006), whereby a fixed species list of potential local inhabitants (n=295) is used to fix the dimensionality of the model.
+However our approach relies on estimating a latent state of occupancy, zij, rather than marginalising over it.

 Further reading